mitschix/nvim.files/README.md

 + The current line / maximum lines
 + The current column
 + A % inidicator of the position in the file,

-The  **^** symbols everywhere are there because of the split and indicates your current focused window.
-Have not found a way to get rid of those. ._.

 ## Read Repos/dotfiles/posts to find my gems
 It took me a long time to comb through a lot of repositorys to find some gems, hopefully this will speed up your journey. (: